 The mistake had cost him everything.

 He had been immediately thrown into the pound, lost his job, and his history had been gradually pried from him by the authorities.
-He had been labeled incorrigible: a "fuck feral."
-Now he had "flight risk" and his real age stamped on the papers that hung outside his cage.
-Provided with this information of course no one wanted to take him home.
+He had been labeled incorrigible: a "fuck feral," and now he had "flight risk" and his real age stamped on the papers that hung outside his cage.
+Provided with this information, of course, no one wanted to take him home.

 Kisa roused from his musing and looked back across the street, deciding he much preferred contemplating the sparkly bookstore clerk to these other troubled ruminations.
 His eyes widened when he realized that the object of his dark-eyed peeping was staring out of the bookstore's front window, looking back at him.

 Shocked at this realization, the stalkerish catman immediately scrambled back into his usual corner and out of sight.
 Kisa's heart pounded at the thought the bookstore clerk had seen him.

 His heart started thudding even harder when a noise across from him indicated the other neko he was sharing the front window holding pen with was waking up from his nap.
 Kisa pressed himself into the shadows.
 His licorice-whip tail curled round his bent knees and he tried to be as still as possible because the other neko terrified him.